Below is a consolidated list of the research related committees and networks within UTAS.

 The IBC is the primary body responsible for ensuring all practices involving gene technology, biosecurity-regulated materials and biologically-hazardous materials are conducted in accordance with legislation, Australian Standards (including AS2243.3 Safety in Laboratories – Microbiological Safety and Containment), codes of practice, and licensing requirements.

-The IBC also performs the function of a management committee for all practices involving Security Sensitive Biological Agents (SSBAs) and materials on the Defence Strategic Goods List.
+The IBC also performs the function of a management committee for all practices involving Security Sensitive Biological Agents (SSBAs).

 - Research Integrity Advisers